ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 # LSF Pay-As-You-Go (PAYGo) model
 {: #payg-model-intro}

-The LSF Pay-As-You-Go images are prebuilt and ready-to-use virtual machine images of {{site.data.keyword.spectrum_full_notm}} that are available through the IBM Cloud Catalog.
+The LSF Pay-As-You-Go images are prebuilt and ready-to-use virtual machine images for {{site.data.keyword.spectrum_full_notm}} that are available through the IBM Cloud Catalog.
 These images are designed for users who want to quickly deploy and use the LSF clusters without managing licenses or installation manually.

 ## Key aspects
 {: #key-aspects}